 Explore these strategies to get backlinks from reputed sites:

 Backlinks work better than they come from websites that are within your niche.
 The pages with backlinks to your content should have a good page rank.
+Outsourcing link-building efforts can be helpful in order to save time and money, as it eliminates the need to search for websites to link to your content manually.
+Moreover, the pages with backlinks to your content should have a good page rank in order to maximize the effectiveness of the backlinks.

 4. Improve pages that are ranking on page 2